 Gently pickup your rifle and shoulder it as if you were using it in the field.
 The trick here is to shoulder rifle with your eyes closed.
 Then, find a comfortable spot to rest your cheek on the comb of your stock.
-This will help you find the natural placement of your rifle with out relying on the optic to position your head.
+This will help you find the natural placement of your rifle.
+You won’t rely on the optic to position your head.

 Once the rifle is comfortably shouldered open your eyes to find the correct eye relief.
 Adjust the scope as needed by moving it slightly forward or backwards to find the sweet spot.
 You should have a clear field of view when set at the correct distance.

-If you still see a black halo through your scope don’t be afraid to adjust the placement of your scope rings.
-Depending on what works best for your setup, you may need to give yourself a little more or less wiggle room, depending upon your set-up.
+If you still see a black halo through your scope, don’t be afraid to adjust the placement of your scope rings.
+You may need to give yourself a little more or less wiggle room, depending upon your set-up.

 Leveling Your Scope